Challengers to Micah Parsons for NFL Defensive Rookie of the Year

 - Oops!Something went wrong.Please try again later.

-Challengers to Micah Parsons for NFL Defensive Rookie of the Year originally appeared on NBC Sports Boston
+Challengers to Micah Parsons for NFL Defensive Rookie of the Year originally appeared on NBC Sports Bayarea

 The 2021 NFL season has reached the home stretch and the Defensive Rookie of the Year race is heating up.